-You can change the behavior of your Nest thermostat from the Settings menu.
-You’ll be able to choose what is displayed on your thermostat like the current temperature or the weather, switch between Fahrenheit and Celsius, reset your schedule or all settings, and more.
+You can change the behaviour of your Nest thermostat in the Settings menu.
+You’ll be able to choose what is displayed on your thermostat like the current temperature or the weather, switch between Fahrenheit and Celsius, reset your thermostat, and more.

 Nest thermostat settings

-You’ll notice some settings are easy to change and we’ve provided step-by-step instructions here.
-For more complex settings, we’ve provided links to detailed instructions.
+You’ll notice some settings are easy to change, and we’ve provided step-by-step instructions here.
+For more complex options, we’ve provided links to detailed instructions.

 Schedule (Nest Thermostat E)